 As a provider of life insurance and guaranteed pension products, the Group requires a significant amount of long-term fixed income assets to be matched against its long-term insurance liabilities, although there will always be sizeable mismatches in duration under certain frameworks.
 Fixed income assets are typically valued at fair market value in accordance with current accounting and solvency regulations and are therefore sensitive to interest rate and credit spread movements.
-However, corresponding liability valuations do not fluctuate with interest rate and credit spread movements when they are valued using a fixed accrual methodology, which may apply depending on applicable accounting, reporting and regulatory frameworks.
-Moreover, even if the corresponding liabilities are valued using a market consistent methodology, they may nevertheless have limited or different sensitivity to credit spread and interest rate movements because the discount rates applied in those market valuations (in some cases, including the discount rate prescribed or determined by regulators) typically do not fully reflect sensitivities to credit spread and interest rate movements and therefore the value of the Group's liabilities may not match that of its fixed income assets.
-Although the impact of a change of credit spreads on fixed income assets is expected to be, in part or in full, compensated by the Volatility Adjustment (VA), it may have an overall negative impact on the Group's ratio pursuant to EU Directive 2009/138/EC (Solvency II).
-As at 31 December 2018, based on management estimates, if credit spreads had increased by 75 basis points and correspondingly the VA-premium of 20 basis points, the Group's Solvency II ratio would have increased by 21% percentage points.
+However, under the current IFRS4 accounting regime, the corresponding liability valuations do not fluctuate with interest rate and credit spread movements when they are valued using a fixed accrual methodology, which may apply depending on applicable accounting, reporting and regulatory frameworks.
+Following the introduction of the more market-value based IFRS17 on 1 January 2023, the valuation of assets and liabilities will be more aligned with Solvency II.
+Moreover, even if the corresponding liabilities are valued using a market-value based methodology, they may nevertheless have limited or different sensitivity to credit spread and interest rate movements, because the discount rates applied in those market valuations (in some cases, including the discount rate prescribed or determined by regulators) typically do not fully reflect sensitivities to credit spread and interest rate movements and therefore the value of the Group's liabilities may not match that of its fixed income assets.
+Although the impact of a change of credit spreads on fixed income assets is expected to be, in part or in full, compensated by the Volatility Adjustment (VA), it may have an overall negative impact on the Group's Solvency II ratio pursuant to EU Directive 2009/138/EC (Solvency II).
+As at 31 December 2021, based on management estimates, if credit spreads had increased by 75 basis points and correspondingly the VA-premium of 19 basis points, the Group's Solvency II ratio would have increased by 20 percentage points.
 The Solvency II ratio is dependent on the application of the ultimate forward rate (UFR) in the discounting curve of the insurance liabilities.

+The European Insurance and Occupational Pensions Authority (EIOPA) will over time reduce the ultimate forward rate used to extrapolate insurers' discount curves to better reflect expected inflation and real interest rates.
+For 2023, EIOPA has announced that the UFR will remain at the current level of 3.45%.
+Based on management estimates reflecting current market conditions, the UFR will decrease to 3.30% by 2024, reducing the Group's Solvency II ratio by an expected 2-3 percentage points.
 In all of these cases, there is a mismatch between the valuations of the fixed income assets and liabilities that, depending on applicable accounting, reporting and regulatory frameworks, could have a material adverse effect on the Group's available regulatory capital, business, revenues, results and financial condition.

-The sustained low interest rate environment in recent years in Europe has negatively impacted the Group in various ways and will continue to do so if it persists
+The sustained low interest rate environment in recent years in Europe has negatively impacted the Group in various ways and will continue to do so if this low interest rate environment returns after the recent increases in interest rates.